Skip to content

-Sophos Mobile 9.5 – web filtering for Chromebooks and more.
+Sophos Mobile 9.5 - Web Filtering for Chromebooks and more

-WCAG 2.1 compliant
+WCAG 2.1 compatible

 Chromebook Security Management

 With version 9.5, Sophos Mobile now supports the Chrome OS platform.
-For the management of such devices, Sophos has focused first on security management rather than Chromebook management.
-To manage multiple Chromebooks, Google already offers a solution with G Suite.
-The use of this “G Suite” is even free for all customers in the education sector, which is why Chromebooks are especially popular with schools.
-For the corporate environment, on the other hand, you have to buy a license.
+To manage these devices, Sophos focused first on security management rather than Chromebook management.
+Google already offers a G Suite solution for Chromebook administration.
+This suite is even free for education customers, which is why Chromebooks are so popular in schools.
+In the corporate world, however, you need a license.

-The “G Suite” also provides APIs, which makes a later integration of a “Chromebook Management” in Sophos Mobile seem very realistic.
+The “G Suite” also exposes APIs that make later integration of Chromebook management into Sophos Mobile very realistic.

-In addition to the web filtering, there are also a few compliance rules to check that Chromebooks are also adhering to corporate policies.
-The built-in “Tamper Protection” should certainly be emphasized here.
-Chrome extensions are technically written in JavaScript and are not clearly isolated from each other.
-So you could theoretically write an extension that disables the “Sophos Chrome Security” extension.
-This is exactly why there is this “Tamper Protection”, which regularly checks on the Chromebook whether the security extension from Sophos still has the necessary accesses.
-With another rule you can also define, for example, which extensions may be installed or which are not allowed.
-However, you can also set up a policy that only extensions that come from the Google Play Store are allowed.
+In addition to the web filtering, there are now a few compliance rules so that Chromebooks comply with corporate policies.
+A highlight is the built-in “Tamper Protection”.
+Chrome extensions are JavaScript-based and are not fully isolated from one another.
+It would be possible to craft an extension that disables the “Sophos Chrome Security” extension.
+Tamper Protection regularly checks on the Chromebook whether the Sophos extension still has the required permissions.
+Another rule can control which extensions may or may not be installed.
+You can even require that only extensions from the Google Play Store are allowed.

 Android Enterprise – QR Code Enrollment